cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

    from {{!I-D.irtf-cfrg-hash-to-curve}}.
 Note that the v coordinate produced by the map\_to\_curve\_elligator2 function is not required for CPace and discarded.
 The appendix repeats the definitions from {{!I-D.irtf-cfrg-hash-to-curve}} for convenience.

-In the appendix we show sage code that can be used as reference implementation and corresponding test vectors..
+In the appendix we show sage code that can be used as reference implementation.

+### Verification tests

+For single-coordinate Montgomery ladders on Montgomery curves verification tests according to {{verification}} SHALL consider the u coordinate values that encode a low-order point on either, the curve or the quadratic twist.

+In addition to that in case of G_X25519 the tests SHALL also verify that the implementation of G.scalar\_mult\_vfy(y,g) produces the expected results for non-canonical u coordinate values with bit #255 set, which also encode low-order points.

+Corresponding test vectors are provided in the appendix.

 ## CPace group objects G\_Ristretto255 and G\_Decaf448 for prime-order group abstractions {#CPaceCoffee}